Prepaid mobile plans are a great way to save money on voice and SMS and that's true for data too.

 Republic Wireless (no support phone number) which launched in late 2011, is notable for offering unlimited voice, SMS and 1 GB of data with free off-network voice and extra cost data roaming, for $25/month plus about $7.50/month in taxes and fees.
 The low price is made possible in part by custom phone firmware which shifts voice, SMS and data traffic to WiFi, if it's available.

 Republic is one of the few operators that charges for actual data use rather than "use it it or lose it data bundles".
 Each month, Republic gives users a refund of 1.5¢/KB ($15/GB) for unused data.

 RingPlus (310-919-0915) launched in August, 2013 with unique free ad-supported plans.
-RingPlus occasionally offers promotional free planswith generous amounts of free data, minutes and texts.
-RingPlus' paid plans are a also good value.
+RingPlus occasionally offers promotional free plans with generous amounts of free data, minutes and texts.
+RingPlus' paid plans are also a good value.
 RingPlus supports LTE.

 Selectel Wireless (877-218-5744) launched in May, 2013.
 Selectel's monthly plans are similar to comparably priced plans from Page Plus.
 But Selectel, unlike Page Plus, includes no extra charge voice and SMS off-network roaming with all plans.

 Selectel offers a $10 Flex card that can be used to pay for overage on any Selectel plan.
 The Flex Card has attractive rares (5¢/voice minute, 5¢/SMS, 5¢/MB of data) and is unusual in that the funds on it never expire.

 LTE data is available only on plans priced at $30 and higher.
 Like all Verizon MVNOs, Selectel's LTE data speeds are throttled to 5 Mbps.